-Hit The Road Jack: On a wing and a prayer....full-time RVers since February 2005 - and sharing all they learn while living their dream life.
+Along the Way with J and K: On a wing and a prayer....full-time RVers since February 2005 - and sharing all they learn while living their dream life.

 I'm constantly finding new favorite RV travel blogs to add to this blogroll.
 If you are currently on the road yourself and write an RV travel blog, or if you know of other exceptional or unique blogs that would contribute to showing the diversity of travelers who are "living their dream" please let me know so I can add them to the above list and follow their travels myself.

 Perhaps you have a story to share but don't really want to get into writing a blog to do it.
 The readers of this website would love to hear about your RVing experience.
 Just click here for simple instructions to submit your story or read those of other RVers.